Janolus fuscus

-Janolus fuscus is a species of sea slug, or more accurately a nudibranch, a marine gastropod mollusk in the family Proctonotidae.
+Janolus fuscus is a species of sea slug, or more accurately a nudibranch, a marine gastropod mollusc in the family Janolidae.

 Distribution

 The species Janolus fuscus is found from the Kenai Peninsula, Alaska to central California and also in northern Japan.

 Habitat

 This species of nudibranch is found in intertidal and subtidal zones.
 These areas are shallow and rocky, and Janolus fuscus do not inhabit spaces deeper than 30m.

 Description

 The bodies of nudibranchs in this species are semi-translucent and whitish-grey, and reach lengths of about 35mm.
 The body is covered in short cerata with brown cores, and the exterior fades to orange and then white at the tip.
 Its rhinophores have around 20 lamellae and are also white tipped.
 The cerata in front of the rhinophores (as well on the standard back of them) are a distinguishing factor between it and other nudibranch species' that are similar in appearance.